ariellev/d3/README.md

 # d3
-experimenting with d3
+experimenting with d3.
-please switch to gh-pages branch
+please switch to *gh-pages* branch